beetbox/beets/index.md

 ---
 layout: main
 section: main
-shorttitle: the music geek&rsquo;s media organizer
+shorttitle: the music geek‘s media organizer
 ---
 The purpose of beets is to get your music collection right once and for all.
 It catalogs your collection, automatically improving its metadata as it goes using